 This article may contain affiliate / compensated links.
 For full information, please see our disclaimer here.

 Christmas is one of the most important holidays in Estonia.
 In the traditional folk calendar, Christmas time started with St. Thomas’s Day on December 21st and ended on January 6th.

-Having Christmas Trees inside family homes was adopted from the local German-speaking population.
-The tradition spread to the countryside and now the habit of having Christmas trees in schools, homes, and churches are very popular.
+Having Christmas Trees inside family homes was adopted by the local German-speaking population.
+The tradition spread to the countryside and now the habit of having Christmas trees in schools, homes, and churches is very popular.

 Normally a few days before Christmas is when families get together to decorate their Christmas trees and prepare their feasts.

 On Christmas Eve after all the preparations many Estonians will head to the sauna to bathe.
 This practice is also done on New Year as well.
 After the sauna, it’s time to head to the local village church for the Christmas Eve service.

 Santa visits on Christmas eve night, handing out gifts in exchange for people telling him poems.

 According to old traditions, seven to twelve meals were served on Christmas night.
 Having plenty of food at home is symbolic meaning there will be enough food for the whole coming year.

 This is why big meals are normally consumed on Christmas Eve and Christmas Day.
 A Christmas bread called Christmas barrow was also baked and offered to the barn animals.